START I: Expiration and renewal

 START I expired on 5 December 2009, but both sides agreed to keep observing the terms of the treaty until a new agreement was reached.
-There are proposals to renew and expand the treaty, supported by US President Barack Obama.
+There are proposals to renew and expand the treaty, supported by U.S. president Barack Obama.
 Sergei Rogov, director of the Institute of the U.S. and Canada, said: "Obama supports sharp reductions in nuclear arsenals, and I believe that Russia and the U.S. may sign in the summer or fall of 2009 a new treaty that would replace START-1."
 He added that a new deal would happen only if Washington abandoned plans to place elements of a missile shield in Central Europe.
-He expressed willingness "to make new steps in the sphere of disarmament" but said that he was waiting for the US to abandon attempts to "surround Russia with a missile defense ring" in reference to the placement of ten interceptor missiles in Poland and accompanying radar in the Czech Republic.
+He expressed willingness "to make new steps in the sphere of disarmament" but said that he was waiting for the U.S. to abandon attempts to "surround Russia with a missile defense ring" in reference to the placement of ten interceptor missiles in Poland and accompanying radar in the Czech Republic.

 On 17 March 2009, Medvedev signaled that Russia would begin "large-scale" rearmament and renewal of Russia's nuclear arsenal.
 He accused NATO of expanding near Russian borders and ordered the rearmament to commence in 2011 with an increased army, naval, and nuclear capabilities.
 Also, the head of Russia's strategic missile forces, Nikolai Solovtsov, told news agencies that Russia would start deploying its next-generation RS-24 missiles after the 5 December expiry of the START I. Russia hopes to form a new treaty.
-The increased tensions came despite the warming of relations between the US and Russia in the two years since Obama had taken office.
+The increased tensions came despite the warming of relations between the U.S. and Russia in the two years since Obama had taken office.

-On 4 May 2009, the US and Russia began renegotiating START and counting nuclear warheads and their delivery vehicles in making a new agreement.
+On 4 May 2009, the U.S. and Russia began renegotiating START and counting nuclear warheads and their delivery vehicles in making a new agreement.
 While setting aside problematic issues between the two countries, both sides agreed to make further cuts in the number of warheads deployed to around 1,000 to 1,500 each.
-The US said that it is open to a Russian proposal to use radar in Azerbaijan rather than Eastern Europe for the proposed missile system.
+The U.S. said that it is open to a Russian proposal to use radar in Azerbaijan rather than Eastern Europe for the proposed missile system.
 The George W. Bush administration insisted that the Eastern Europe defense system was intended as a deterrent for Iran, but Russia feared that it could be used against itself.
 The flexibility by both sides to make compromises now will lead to a new phase of arms reduction in the future.

 A "Joint understanding for a follow-on agreement to START-1" was signed by Obama and Medvedev in Moscow on 6 July 2009 to reduce the number of deployed warheads on each side to 1,500–1,675 on 500–1,100 delivery systems.
 A new treaty was to be signed before START-1 expired in December 2009, with reductions to be achieved within seven years.
 After many months of negotiations, Obama and Medvedev signed the successor treaty, Measures to Further Reduction and Limitation of Strategic Offensive Arms, in Prague, Czech Republic, on 8 April 2010.